List of Science Activities

 For Science Activity Pricing and Reservations, click HERE.

 Sun’s Energy: Students will explore the Sun’s energy.
 They will learn the color spectrum and learn about ultraviolet (UV) and infrared (IR) light as they construct a bracelet.
 As they do their project they will learn about what the sun is, what it does for us, and being safe in the sunlight.
 Includes a chance to see the Sun safely through eclipse glasses, weather permitting.
+If time allows, we also use a telescope with special solar filters to look at the sun safety.

 Bear’s Shadow: How does Bear’s shadow move as the Sun moves across the sky?
 Young students will explore this concept through the book, Moonbear’s Shadow and through using models of a bear and a flashlight sun to change the direction and length of Bear’s shadow.